NewStrangeWorlds/FastChem/_sources/sections/installation.rst.txt

 For its Python interface, ``FastChem`` requires the ``PyBind11`` library that translates the Python calls into ``C++``.
-While ``PyBind11`` can in theory be installed via ``pip``, ``conda``, or ``brew`` (on MacOS), ``CMake`` isn’t always able to properly locate the installed library.
+While ``PyBind11`` can in theory be installed via ``pip``, ``conda``, or ``brew`` (on MacOS), ``CMake`` is not always able to properly locate the installed library.

 For the installation via ``CMake``, we therefore chose to include ``PyBind11`` as a submodule in the ``FastChem`` repository. ``CMake``